 Problems associated with cannabis seedlings

-The main problems faced by newbie growers at the cannabis germination or cannabis seedling stages are too much or too little watering.
+The main problems faced by newbie growers at these stages are too much or too little watering.
 Try to keep the soil evenly moist but not too wet, and don’t let it dry up.
 To test the level of moisture, put a finger inside the soil about 10-15 mm.
 If the finger comes out dry, the soil needs watering.
 Usually, apply water at least twice a week for the first two weeks.
 Remember, the seedling has only a few roots to absorb water, and they’re very sensitive.
 The cannabis seedling process should take around four or six weeks when the plants start the vegetative phase.

 Frequently Asked Questions (FAQs)